krixlion/dev_forum/README.md

 # dev_forum

 Dev forum is a project I've started in order to familiarize myself with the concept and implementation of microservices and related patterns in Go.
-Since this project was created for educational purposes only, the business logic is intentionally kept very basic so I could focus on learning new tools and technologies without wasting time trying to find solutions to complex made-up problems.
+Since this project was created for educational purposes only, the business logic is intentionally kept very basic so I could focus on learning new tools and technologies without wasting time trying to find solutions to made-up problems.

 ## Learning Objectives